Philabraham2/Project-1/README.md

 # Final portfolio selection: Low correlation to SP500 and High Beta metric from initial portfolio
-Using the lowest correlation to the market and highest beta from our initial 29 stock portfolio, we preselected 15 stocks.
+Using the lowest market correlation and highest beta from our initial 28 stock portfolio, we selected 15 stocks.
 However, as an executive decision, we replaced 2 stocks.
 We removed PSX and SBUX, and added PFE and COST form our raw portfolio.
 We wanted to capitalize on Costco’s future growth and reduce all exposure to the Oil Industry Sector.
-Final stock selection from strategy:
+Finally, we picked the 15 stocks below;
 AMT, ORCL, PPG, COST, MSFT, UNH, TROW, BLK, NVDA, FB, BABA, CRM, PFE, NFLX, SQ.
+These stocks constituted the 60% of our final portfolio by allocating 4% to each stock.
+And the 40% left was invested in S&P 500.
 ![portfolio selection](./Images/portfolioselection.png)

 ![portfolio strategy](./Images/portfoliostrategy.png)